openstack/python-barbicanclient/README.rst

     See "barbican help COMMAND" for help on a specific command.

     Commands:
-      complete       print bash completion command
+      acl get           Retrieve ACLs for a secret or container by providing its href. acl delete        Delete ACLs for a secret or container as identified by its href. acl submit        Submit ACL on a secret or container as identified by its href. acl user add      Add ACL users to a secret or container as identified by its href. acl user remove   Remove ACL users from a secret or container as identified by its href. complete          print bash completion command
       container create  Store a container in Barbican. container delete  Delete a container by providing its href. container get     Retrieve a container by providing its URI. container list    List containers.
       help              print detailed help for another command order create      Create a new order.
       order delete      Delete an order by providing its href. order get         Retrieve an order by providing its URI. order list        List orders.
       secret delete     Delete an secret by providing its href. secret get        Retrieve a secret by providing its URI. secret list       List secrets.
-      secret store   Store a secret in Barbican. secret update  Update a secret with no payload in Barbican.
+      secret store      Store a secret in Barbican secret update     Update a secret with no payload in Barbican.

 * License: Apache License, Version 2.0
 * Documentation: http://docs.openstack.org/developer/python-barbicanclient